jungtaekkim/bayeso/docs/example/gp.rst

     :align: center
     :alt: gp_optimized

-Declare some functions that would be employed to prior functions.
+Declare some functions that would be employed as prior functions.

 .. code-block:: python